sebastiananvari/STARTER-team03/README.md

 # STARTER-team02

-TODO: Add a link to the deployed Heroku app for your team here, e.g.
+TODO: Add a link to the deployed Heroku app for your team here, e.g. the following link

 * <https://s22-7pm-3-team02.herokuapp.com>